Osagie Ederaro

-Osagie Ederaro (born 25 August 1986 in Nigeria) is a Nigerian former professional footballer who was last contracted to Green Gully in Australia.
+Osagie Ederaro (born 25 August 1986 in Nigeria) is a Nigerian former professional football striker who was last contracted to Green Gully in Australia.

 Career

 Singapore

 Released by Balestier Khalsa in winter 2005 after the expiry of his contract, Ederaro re-joined them just before the 2006 S.League season, claiming that he was satisfied there and rejecting offers from rivals Geylang, finishing with 9 goals that year.

 Australia

 In spring 2008, at Wollongong Wolves, Ederaro formed a strike partnership with Ilija Prenzoski, together scoring four goals in two weeks straight previously.

 Inundated with problems relating to his rent while with Wollongong Wolves, the Nigerian striker left the club because of this reason by September 2008.